-If you saw Incredibles 2 this past weekend, you are now familiar with the memorable and hilarious raccoon scene (our new favorite!) as well as Jack-Jack’s various, ever surprising set of powers.
+If you saw Incredibles 2 this past summer, you are now familiar with the memorable and hilarious raccoon scene (our new favorite!) as well as Jack-Jack’s various, ever surprising set of powers.
 One of these powers, his ability to burst into flames, literally lights up the screen.

 “On the film, I was tasked with creating the Jack-Jack fire effect,” said Effects Artist Jason Johnston.
 To create this effect 14 years after the first time we saw Jack-Jack’s very flammable skill, the team revisited the first Incredibles film.